Nikita-Sharma-94/phonegap-reversi/README.md

-# phonegap-tictactoe
+# phonegap-reversi
-Phonegap wrapper for tictactoe
+Phonegap wrapper for Reverse it!